 - Are you an apple fan?
 Pick up an "Apple Passport" when you visit and make tasting notes as you enjoy adventures in flavors all through apple season!.

 Sweet-tart with a fruity flavor.
-A Cox’s Orange Pippin cross from Belgium with a tender, breaking texture, this is a good multi-purpose apple.
-Ripens in mid-September.
+A Cox’s Orange Pippin cross from Belgium with a tender, breaking texture.
 Circa 1930.
+Ripens in Early September.

-Slightly tart crab apple hybrid with a full spicy flavor.
-It has an excellent, breaking, tender texture.
-Ripens in late September.
+Small, tart crab apple hybrid with a full spicy flavor.
+It has a fine, breaking, yet tender texture.
 Recent introduction.
+Ripens in Early October.

-Sweet with a rich spicy flavor.
-Originally from Sterling, Massachusetts, it has a tender breaking texture.
+Sweet with a rich, spicy flavor, and a firm, breaking texture.
+Originally from Sterling, Massachusetts, Circa 1854.
 Ripens in early September.
-Circa 1854.

-Sweet-tart apple with a complex flavor reminiscent of pineapple and blackberry, first propagated in the Netherlands.
+Tart apple with a complex flavor reminiscent of pineapple and blackberry, first propagated in the Netherlands.
+Circa 1821.
 Ripens in early September.
-Circa 1821.

-Origin is unclear.
-Has a rich flavor with great texture, but is not as black as some black apples.
+Sweet-tart with rich flavor and great texture, but is not as black as some black apples.
+Origin unknown.
 Ripens in mid-October.